 Secure WiFi Networks

 Make sure your WiFi network is secure, encrypted and hidden from public lists.
 Networks should all be password protected (with a password you created) and routinely checked for possible breaches.

 Establish strict security measures and protocols for employees.
 Require strong passwords, and establish appropriate guidelines that detail penalties for violations.
 Set rules of behavior for how to handle and protect customer information and other sensitive data.

 Regularly backup the data on all computers.
 Critical documents, databases, financial files, and human resource information should be backed up automatically on a daily or weekly basis.
 Store the copies either off-site or in the cloud, or a combination of both.

 If you store customer payment information, a standard firewall isn’t enough to keep the data secure and ensure you’re compliant with federal and state regulations.
 Work with your financial institutions to ensure that you’re using trusted tools and anti-fraud services.

 Employees should only be given access to the specific data and systems that they need to do their jobs.
 Only a select few should be able to install software without permission.
 Financial data, passwords, and sensitive information shouldn’t be available to everyone.

 Provide a Firewall

 A firewall prevents outsiders from accessing data stored on a private network.
 Your operating system’s firewall should always be enabled.
-If you’re unsure of the status of your firewall, hire a reputable IT service provider to assess your network and provide solutions to protect your systems.
+If you’re unsure of the status of your firewall, hire a reputable IT service provider to assess your network and provide recommendations to protect your systems.